ESG Reporting Pillar

 5. CDP Climate Change response text pre-populated for sections C6, C8, C9

-6. TCFD disclosure mapping across Governance, Strategy, Risk, Metrics
+6. TCFD disclosure mapping across Governance, Strategy, Risk, Metrics and Targets

-8. PPN 06/21 Carbon Reduction Plan input data (where applicable)
+7. SBTi pathway alignment statement and PPN 06/21 Carbon Reduction Plan input data (where applicable)

-The pack is updated annually on request to reflect changing DEFRA conversion factors and updated generation data, at no additional cost during the 5-year warranty period.
+The pack is updated annually on request to reflect changing DEFRA conversion factors and updated generation data, at no additional cost during the warranty period.

 ESG FAQ